AmblesideOnline Year 3 Booklist

 6. Bible: Bible Gateway has many versions of the Bible online.
 It is preferable for a child to become accustomed to the language and flow of the King James Version of the Bible, as a familiarity with King James English will make other literature more accessible.
 Please read Lynn Bruce's article on the King James Version.

-The weekly schedule lists readings taken from J. Paterson Smyth's commentaries, with Old Testament readings focusing on Exodus and the life of Moses, and New Testament in the book of Luke (see AO's Bible plan).
+Year 3 students read stories of Joshua, Judges, Ruth, and parts of the gospel of Matthew.
+See AO's Bible plan.
 Charlotte Mason taught both with commentaries, reading the Bible passage first, then narration, then reading the commentary, but Smyth's commentaries may reflect the doctrine of his era and denomination; they are not necessary to follow the Bible schedule.

 Optional Bible Resources: Timeline; Calvary Chapel Coloring Sheets; Study questions with maps.
 (Back)